vincentDcmps/homelab/docs/ADR/003-mailserver.md

 ## Consequences

-- need to buy a new domaine name and configure DNS
+- need to buy a new domaine name and configure DNS (done)
 - inprove memory on corwin (done)